star0301/jk-kokoa-clone/README.md

 # KoKoa Clone 2020 Update

 I finished all the lectures!!
-Thank you Nomad!!